opentelekomcloud/docs/doc/source/obs/user-guide/how-can-i-control-access-permissions-for-obs.md

 -   Bucket Policy

-    A bucket policy is attached to a bucket and objects in the bucket.
-By leveraging bucket policies, the owner of a bucket can authorize IAM users or other accounts the permissions to operate the bucket and objects in the bucket.
+    A bucket policy applies to the configured OBS bucket and objects in the bucket.
+An OBS bucket owner can use a bucket policy to grant permissions of buckets and objects in the buckets to IAM users or other accounts.

 -   Object Policy

-    In a bucket policy, you can configure resources to which the bucket policy applies.
-You can use the asterisk \(\*\) to indicate all objects in the bucket or specify an object name prefix, so that the policy applies to objects that share the specified name prefix.
-An object policy is directly configured for the selected object.
+    An object policy is a policy that applies to objects in a bucket.
+In a bucket policy, you can specify a set of objects as the resources to which the bucket policy applies, or you can use asterisk symbol \(\*\) to indicate all objects in the bucket.
+To configure an object policy, select an object, and then configure the object policy directly for the object.

 -   Access Control List \(ACL\)

-    ACLs control the read and write permissions for accounts, whose permission granularity is not as fine as bucket policies and  IAM policies.
-Generally, it is recommended that you use  IAM policies  and bucket policies for access control.
+    ACLs control read and write permissions for accounts, which are not as fine-grained as bucket policies and  IAM policies.
+Therefore, you are advised to use  IAM policies  and bucket policies for access control.